enor2017/HackUST/ObjectDetection/Image-Test/README.md

 # A Simple Guide for Image Test

+## 0. Overview

+We adopted an open source package(see [here](https://drive.google.com/file/d/1sF_NWhgvHx8n6Cy5HKwL4ncHjK350ZhQ/view?usp=sharing) for details) in order to detect certain objects(people in our project) inside an image.
+We have already packed what we need inside the source codes in this folder.
+Please read instructions below to run it on your own computer!

 ## 1. Download and Install Dependencies

 - Firstly, you need to download/clone the files in this folder.